On the Viability of Open-Source Financial Rails: Economic Security of Permissionless Consensus: Possibility of a Permissionless and Economically Secure Consensus Protocol

+We now consider the broader question of protocol design: Can a permissionless\footnote{A common alternative approach is to modify the protocol’s permissionless properties.
+For example, Proof of Stake (PoS) protocols require nodes to register an identifier and associate it with an account.
+We discuss such protocols in \cref{sec:PoS}.} protocol achieve economic security?
+This section answers affirmatively.
 We show that a permissionless protocol can be economically secure by constructing such a protocol.
-This protocol is a variation of the Nakamoto protocol, and we name it the \emph{Stubborn Nakamoto} protocol.
-We prove that it is infinitely economically secure (i.e., always consistent) in the same communication model as Nakamoto (namely, synchrony with late joiners).
-The Stubborn Nakamoto protocol provides economic security while maintaining the permissionless properties of the Nakamoto protocol; that is, miners in the Stubborn Nakamoto protocol are anonymous and can enter and exit without restriction.
+This protocol is a variation of the Nakamoto protocol, and we name it \emph{Stubborn Nakamoto} protocol.
+We prove that it is infinitely economically secure -- that is, even an attacker with unlimited resources cannot violate consistency -- under the same communication assumptions required by Bitcoin's Nakamoto, namely, synchrony with late joiners.
+The Stubborn Nakamoto protocol preserves the permissionless properties of the Nakamoto protocol while ensuring economic security.
+Specifically, miners remain anonymous and can enter or exit the system without restriction.

-The security of the Stubborn Nakamoto protocol does not rely on monetary incentives or mining rewards.
-Instead, the protocol's security comes from communication between the nodes.
-Loosely speaking, similarly to how a merchant may call the bank to verify a payment, nodes in the Stubborn Nakamoto protocol communicate with the rest of the network.
-An attacker cannot deceive protocol participants because a node that receives conflicting records can communicate with the rest of the network and detect the conflict.
+The design approach underlying the Stubborn Nakamoto protocol is motivated by the analysis in \cref{sec:Bitcoin_incentives}.
+The negative results in \cref{sec:Bitcoin_incentives} demonstrate that the inability to detect attacks compromises the economic security of Bitcoin's Nakamoto protocol, whereas the effectiveness of the community response highlights the power of attack detection.
+Accordingly, the Stubborn Nakamoto protocol is designed to enable nodes to detect potential attacks.

-The protocol is always consistent and requires essentially the same honest majority assumption as Nakamoto for liveness.
-No protocol can satisfy consistency and liveness without honest majority \citep{pass2017rethinking,lewis2023permissionless}.
-Since Stubborn Nakamoto is always consistent, it may lose liveness under some corrupt majority attacks.
-Namely, the protocol directs nodes to halt (stop mining and finalizing blocks) if an attack could otherwise compromise consistency.
-We show that the protocol can recover from such attacks with some external help and that some external help is necessary for recovery.
+The protocol can be interpreted as incorporating the community response which restores the correct ledger following an attack.
+A straightforward design might require nodes to communicate and reestablish the correct ledger after an attack.
+The Stubborn Nakamoto protocol takes a more efficient approach: if a node is assured that the community response will restore the correct ledger, it can immediately adjust its local copy to reflect that correct ledger.
+(For example, a node can reject an attack chain if it is confident that all honest nodes will likewise reject it.)
+The Stubborn Nakamoto protocol provides nodes with sufficient knowledge about the behavior of other nodes, ensuring that they maintain a consistent ledger.